SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 * Developer - Your colleague can contribute code to this project (You probably want this for most group members)
 * Maintainer - Person can fully control, configure, invite more people to project (You probably want to add SESYNC staff as maintainers so we can help you)

-Click 'Add users' at the bottom when you have finished.
+Click 'Invite' at the bottom when you have finished.
 The next time your collegue logs in they will see the project in their dashboard.

 ![](/assets/images/adding_people_git.png)